Baratux/icscleaner.py/README.md

 # icscleaner.py
+This fork fixes some errors in the script from wotomg.
 Sometimes for some reasons after syncronisation in calendar may be duplicate events.
 So, this script removes duplicate events from iCal file (.ics)